samuel-adekunle/samuel-adekunle.software/content/about.md

 comments: false
 ---

 :wave: Hey there.
-I'm Sam and welcome to my site.
+I'm Samuel and welcome to my site.

-:computer: I am an aspiring software engineer and student at Imperial College London.
-I study MEng Electrical and Information Engineering.
+:computer: I am an software developer and student at Imperial College London.

 :uk: I am based in London, UK.

 :basketball: I enjoy playing sports, especially basketball and table tennis.

-If you are a recruiter, please take a look at my [CV](/cv.pdf).
-You can find out more details about me and my projects in the [blog](/posts) section of the website.
-Also check out my [Github](https://github.com/SamtheSaint/).
+:memo: If you are a recruiter, please take a look at my [CV](/cv.pdf) for more information.

+:newspaper: And while you are here, don't forget to take a look at my [blog](/posts).

+:wrench: I also have some projects you should check out on [github](https://github.com/SamtheSaint/).

-You can get in touch with me via [Email](mailto://samueladekunle2002@yahoo.co.uk), [LinkedIn](https://www.linkedin.com/in/sam-adekunle-2002/) or [Facebook](https://www.facebook.com/samuel.adekunle.142).
+:mailbox_with_no_mail: You can get in touch with me via [Email](mailto://me@samuel-adekunle.software) or connect with me on [LinkedIn](https://www.linkedin.com/in/sam-adekunle-2002/)